YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/test_suites.rst

    cd tests
    make -j9

-Please note that in this case default build directory is `build` but can be overwritten by providing `BUILD_DIR` variable.
+Please note that in this case default build directory is ``build`` but can be overwritten by providing :makevar:`BUILD_DIR` variable.

 Vanilla tests
 ~~~~~~~~~~~~~